suyXcode/Vibrant-Vibes/README.md

 ## How to run locally

-Just open `index.html` in your browser (or run a simple static server, e.g. `python3 -m http.server`).
+Just open `index.html` in your browser.

 ## Deployment